dariusgm/quiz/README.md

 # Serving
 ## Native

-In case you want to just serve the model locally, use the build-in python webserver:
+In case you want to just serve the quiz locally, use the build-in python webserver:
 `pipenv run python3 -m http.server 8080 --bind localhost`
 [http://localhost:8080](http://localhost:8080)